 Old Port December Holiday Historic Walking Tour

 Holiday time in the Old Port is the place to be!
-Explore the Old Port’s rich history and places of interest from 1632 in this 2 ½ hour exciting walking tour and historical adventure for all members of the family with over 50 historic stops including historical landmarks, architecture, and monuments.
-We will also discuss waterfront history, the Old Port's biggest fires, Underground Railroad, shopping, real estate history, night life, some of the hottest restaurants, craft beer bars, the best places for craft beer tastings, and learn about famous/legendary people of the area with a stop outside of the Henry Wadsworth Longfellow home (the oldest home on the Portland peninsula).
-While we are at the Longfellow home, you'll hear the history of his famous poem Christmas Bells and also hear the story of Charles Dickens bizarre visit to Portland.
+Explore the Old Port’s rich history and places of interest from 1632 in this 2 ½ hour, 2-mile, exciting walking tour and historical adventure for all members of the family with over 50 historic stops including a stop outside the Henry Wadsworth Longfellow home (the oldest home on the Portland peninsula).
+While we are at the Longfellow home, you'll hear the history of his famous poem Christmas Bells.
+Moreover, during the tour, you will also hear the story of Charles Dickens bizarre visit to Portland.
 Don't miss it!

-Here are just some of the topics you will hear about and places you will visit outside on this tour with Leigh...
+Here are just some of the topics you will hear about and places you will visit outside on an Old Port Historic Walking Tour with Leigh...